Search API Connector Documentation

 - First, enter the Manage Connections screen by clicking Extensions > API Connector > Manage Connections, or by clicking the Manage Connections link on the Create screen.

-- Once there, scroll past the preset connections and click Add Custom OAuth:
+- Once there, scroll to the bottom and click Add Custom OAuth:

 - You will be presented with a screen containing input values for Name, Authorization Base URL, Token URL, Client ID, and Client Secret: